jpmorganchase/.github/profile/README.md

-# Welcome to JPMorgan Chase & Co's GitHub.
+# Open Source powers JPMorgan Chase

-## Open Source powers JPMC
+## Welcome to our project repos

 Here you will find JPMC projects that our developers have incubated and brought to the open source community.